stavrina-teaching/ams-cdt-fork-example/README.md

 1. Fork this repository on GitHub
 2. Clone your fork locally
 3. Try making one of these changes to the repository locally
-   1. Make a new file on `main`
+4. On the `main` branch or a new branch, either
-   2. Create a new branch and add a new file
+   1. make a new file with some text
-   3. Make changes to the [example file](./example.md)
+   2. make changes to the [example file](./example.md)
-4. Add your changes to the staging area
+5. Add your changes to the staging area
-5. Commit those changes
+6. Commit those changes
-6. Push those changes to remote
+7. Push those changes to remote
-7. Create a pull request from your fork to the original repo to merge those changes to `main`
+8. Create a pull request from your fork to the original repo to merge those changes to `main`